nem-n/ChessMate/README.md

-# ♟ChessMate — A Chess Game Application
+# ♟ChessMate — A Chess Game Application✨

 ChessMate is a modern, feature-rich chess game built with JavaFX.
 It offers a beautiful user interface and a powerful AI opponent powered by the Stockfish chess engine.

-## Features
+## Features✨

 - Play chess against another human (Pass n Play) or the Stockfish AI.
 - Modern, animated JavaFX interface with custom themes.